mikey242/kudos-donations/readme.txt

 == Changelog ==

 = 4.2.8 =
+* Schedule open transaction checking in case of webhook failure
 * Fix unnecessary call to users rest endpoint on front-end
+* Fix "cookie check failed" error when using caching plugins

 = 4.2.7 =
 * Fix issue with missing ca-bundle causing Mollie requests to fail